 OUTLETS/LIGHTS do not work in sections of home – Check all circuit breakers.
 To reset a breaker, you must first push it completely to “Off” to clear the trip, then push back to “On”.
 If this doesn’t work, check the GFI plugs, which are usually located in the garage, patio, kitchen or bathroom.
 Push the reset button on the GFI plug.
 Sometimes there are more than one GFI, so check around the house so that you are aware when an electrical problem occurs.

 SMOKE DETECTOR does not work.
 Check all breakers.
-Check the batteries in the unit.
+Check the batteries in the smoke detector.
 Note: Residents are responsible for replacing the batteries in your smoke alarm.
 If the alarm does not work after you have replaced the battery, please let us know.

-PESTS - Insect and rodent control is the responsibility of the resident.
+PESTS – Insect and rodent control is the responsibility of the resident.
 Infestations can be avoided by proper cleaning and storage of food.
 Even though many good products can be purchased at your local home store or supermarket, we only recommend the use of a professional exterminator because of the poisoning danger involved.
 Please do not leave pet food out.
-This will attrack insects and rodents.
+This will attract insects and rodents.
+Please do not have bird feeders as they attract rodents.

 FIREPLACE – Be sure to open the vent before starting a fire.
 If smoke appears, extinguish the fire immediately.
 Do not use soft woods in fireplaces such as pine, fir & redwood etc… These types of woods and logs can cause a coating on the flue that can cause fires.
 Use woods such as oak, almond and walnut.
 When removing coals from the fireplace, always be sure the coals are cold.
 Never put hot or warm coals in a container such as a garbage can.
 Store any warm or hot coals away from combustibles and the house for at least two days before disposing of them.